smrtyvz/stock-order-app/README.md

 * In terminal, run command "docker build --tag=stock-order-app:latest ."
 * In terminal, run command "docker run -p8080:8080 stock-order-app:latest"

-In both way, you can access the API on http://localhost:8080/
+In both way, you can access the API on http://localhost:8080/api/

+## Testing
+You can use the postman collection stored in the repository.
+It holds all the endpoints served.